20 Inconvenient Business Truths

 3. Hustling is not a business strategy.
 At best, it’s how you execute your strategy.
 At worst, it’s what keeps you from operating strategically.

 4. If you’re thinking about starting a business, be careful.
-There are a lot people who know more about getting your money than you know about keeping it.
+There are a lot of people who know more about getting your money than you know about keeping it.

-5. It takes most people at least 18 – 24 months to build a sustainable business where they have a clear idea of what they’re doing.
+5. It takes most people at least 18–24 months to build a sustainable business where they have a clear idea of what they’re doing.
 The outliers to this pattern generally have historical, personal, social, or financial resources that they’re leveraging successfully.

 7. In the early stages of your business, you need to say Yes to a lot of things.
 Later, you’ll have to say No to much more.
 Just because you can doesn’t mean you should.

 8. If you don’t want to succeed, you probably won’t.
-Wanting to succeed will only get you so far, though.
+Wanting to succeed will get you only so far, though.

 9. Doing the same thing bigger than you did it last time doesn’t solve the problems of a poorly-designed business model.